This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 Ulster Foundation Degree

-For further information regarding all of the above qualifications please contact the Admissions staff:
+For further information regarding all of the above qualifications please contact Admissions staff from the contact details section below.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.